STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 Priority local scheduling policy (default policy)
 -------------------------------------------------

-* default or invoke using: :option:`--hpx:queuing`\ ``local-priority-fifo``
+*default or invoke using: :option:`--hpx:queuing`\ ``local-priority-fifo``

 The priority local scheduling policy maintains one queue per operating system (OS) thread.
 The OS thread pulls its work from this queue.
 By default the number of high priority queues is equal to the number of OS threads; the number of high priority queues can be specified on the command line using :option:`--hpx:high-priority-threads`.
 High priority threads are executed by any of the OS threads before any other work is executed.
-When a queue is empty work will be taken from high priority queues first.
+When a queue is empty, work will be taken from high priority queues first.
 There is one low priority queue from which threads will be scheduled only when there is no other work.

 For this scheduling policy there is an option to turn on NUMA sensitivity using the command line option :option:`--hpx:numa-sensitive`.
-When NUMA sensitivity is turned on work stealing is done from queues associated with the same NUMA domain first, only after that work is stolen from other NUMA domains.
+When NUMA sensitivity is turned on, work stealing is done from queues associated with the same NUMA domain first, only after that work is stolen from other NUMA domains.

 This scheduler is enabled at build time by default and will be available always.